-We offer a Peer Support Program for Trans and Gender Diverse people including a Peer Support Worker and a team of volunteers with lived experience of gender diversity.
-Our Peer Support Worker provides short term, goal orientated support for people 12 years old and over which is tailored to each person’s need.
+We offer a Peer Support Program for Trans and Gender Diverse people driven by a Peer Support Coordinator and a team of volunteers with lived experience of gender diversity.
+Our Peer Support Coordinator provides short term, goal orientated support for people 12 years old and over which is tailored to each person’s need.
 This includes referral pathways to additional services and supports.
 Our volunteers offer one-one informal support for Trans and Gender Diverse people who are 18 years old and over and their supports from a lived experience perspective.

 Note: Our Peer Support services do not replace professional counselling.

 If you are interested in being a Peer Volunteer at the Gender Wellbeing Service click here: Gender Wellbeing Service Peer Volunteer.

 The Gender Wellbeing Service provides non-crisis confidential counselling for Trans and Gender Diverse people who are 12 years old and over with mild to moderate mental health concerns.
 To access our counselling service, a Mental Health Care Plan is required from a GP.
 Our Counsellor is an Accredited Mental Health Social Worker and can provide counselling around a range of challenges impacting on the mental health and wellbeing.

 Note: Counsellor is not able to clinically diagnose gender dysphoria.
 Assistance in referral to other professionals for this purpose is available through Counselling or Peer Support Program.

 See SHINE SA’s Gender Wellbeing Service flyer below for more information.

 Please fill out the Contact Gender Wellbeing Service form below or, alternatively, call 7099 5320 or 7099 5322, leave your details (including a contact phone number and best time to call within working hours) and the Peer Support Worker will be in contact at the earliest convenience.